-Updated at 8:35 AM, March 7 with more towns reporting on both resolutions, and additonal comments.
+Updated at 8:35 AM, March 7 with more towns reporting on both resolutions, and additional comments.

 Send us an e-mail with a report on your town meeting.
 Click here